 With many senior living communities enforcing strict no visitor rules, “window visits” with loved ones have become the new norm, but video calls are another great way to socialize while socially distancing.
 Beechwood senior living community in Troy NY even purchased iPads for the residents to use, but a smartphone works, too.

-More Ideas for Socially Distancing Seniors
+More Ideas for Socially Distancing Seniors in NY

 For more clever and creative ways to help pass the time, check out how Eddy Senior Living residents are Finding Joy in the ‘Little Things’.
 You may also be interested in 5 Ways for Seniors to Stay Happy & Healthy While Self-Isolating and Keeping Seniors Engaged & Connected.